 Non destructive book scanning

-To do non destructive book scanning, you must use a professional book scanner.
+To do non destructive book scanning, you must use a professional book scanner, usually a high resolution planetary scanner.
 These can be either manual commercial book scanners or even a robotic book scanner.
 While it is possible to use a multifunction device, and go page by page, you still risk overstretching the book when scanning it.
 That method is similar to using flatbed scanners and we don’t recommend that for most books or documents.
 We will resume using a professional book scanner, as this is probably the correct procedure.

 First of all inspect the book size.
 If the desired book fits the scanner you use, go ahead and lay the bound book on the book cradles, face up.
 Then go on and choose the appropriate resolution settings.
 200dpi should be used when you need a low file size, so you can easily send it to your colleagues.
 We do recommend a resolution of 300dpi or above for maximum results.
 300dpi is probably a very good compromise.